Zanoni: Plot

-Zanoni has lived since the Chaldean civilisation and is a timeless Rosicrucian brother and cannot fall in love without losing his power of immortality.
-But he falls in love with Viola Pisani, a promising young opera singer from Naples, who is the daughter of Pisani, a misunderstood Italian violinist.
+Zanoni has lived since the Chaldean civilisation.
+He is a Rosicrucian brother and cannot fall in love without losing his power of immortality.
+However, he falls in love with Viola Pisani, a promising young opera singer from Naples, who is the daughter of Pisani, an Italian violinist.
 An English gentleman named Glyndon loves Viola as well, but is indecisive about proposing marriage and then renounces his love to pursue occult study.
 The story develops in 1789, during the French Revolution.

 His master Mejnor warns him against a love affair but Zanoni does not heed.
 He finally marries Viola and they have a child.
 As Zanoni experiences an increase in humanity, he begins to lose his gift of immortality.
-He finally dies in the guillotine during the French Revolution.
+He finally dies by the guillotine during the French Revolution.

 Theme

 Bulwer-Lytton humanised Gothic art and evoked its poetry to suit the Victorian era.
-In Zanoni, Bulwer-Lytton alludes to deep Rosicrucian mysteries regarding the four elements, secrets which only initiated Rosicrucians have the power to reveal which is the ultimate goal being the discovery of the Elixir of life and the attainment of immortality and eternal youth.
-This is all depicted in Zanoni himself who at the time of Babylon abandoned all human passions to become immortal but during the French Revolution, to become human again, he falls in love and dies at the guillotine.
+In Zanoni, Bulwer-Lytton alludes to deep Rosicrucian mysteries regarding the four elements, secrets that only initiated Rosicrucians have the power to reveal and which enable them to attain the ultimate goal: the discovery of the Elixir of life and the attainment of immortality and eternal youth.
+This is all depicted in Zanoni himself who at the time of Babylon abandoned all human passions to become immortal but during the French Revolution, became human again as he fell in love, eventually leading to his death at the guillotine.

 The name Zanoni is derived from the Chaldean root zan, meaning "sun", and the chief character is endowed with solar attributes.